Gaia (spacecraft): Launch and orbit

+Issues

 Stray light problem

-Shortly after launch, ESA revealed that Gaia was suffering from a stray light problem.
-The problem was initially thought to be due to ice deposits causing some of the light diffracted around the edges of the sunshield and entering the telescope apertures to be reflected towards the focal plane.
+Shortly after launch, ESA revealed that Gaia suffers from a stray light problem.
+The problem was initially thought to be due to ice deposits reflecting some of the light diffracted around the edges of the sunshield into the telescope apertures and on towards the focal plane.
 The actual source of the stray light was later identified as the fibers of the sunshield, protruding beyond the edges of the shield.
 This results in a "degradation in science performance [which] will be relatively modest and mostly restricted to the faintest of Gaia's one billion stars."
-Mitigation schemes are being implemented to improve performance.
-The degradation is more severe for the RVS spectrograph than for the astrometry measurements, because it spreads the light of the star onto a much larger number of detector pixels which each collect scattered light.
+Mitigation schemes were implemented to improve performance.
+The degradation is more severe for the RVS spectrograph than for the astrometry measurements, because it spreads the light of the star onto a much larger number of detector pixels, each of which collects scattered light.

 This kind of problem has some historical background.
 In 1985 on STS-51-F, the Space Shuttle Spacelab-2 mission, another astronomical mission hampered by stray debris was the Infrared Telescope (IRT), in which a piece of mylar insulation broke loose and floated into the line-of-sight of the telescope causing corrupted data.
 The testing of stray-light and baffles is a noted part of space imaging instruments.

+Micrometeoroid hit

+In April 2024, a micrometeoroid hit and damaged Gaia's protective cover, creating "a little gap that allowed stray sunlight – around one billionth of the intensity of direct sunlight felt on Earth – to occasionally disrupt Gaia’s very sensitive sensors".
+In May, the electronics of one of the CCDs failed, which caused a high rate of false detections.
+After that, the engineers refocused Gaias optics "for the final time".